 One of Mbox's most powerful features is its ability to perform a timed transition from one piece of content to another on the same layer.
 There are two types of transitions within Mbox - Built-in and Object Dissolve.
-There are about 60 different built-in transitions, but only one Object Dissolve.
+There are about 60 different built-in transitions, and five versions of Object Dissolve.
 The built-in transitions are based on shaders, just like the majority of the layer effects.